GeoscienceAustralia/sira/README.md

 ## Todo

 - Restructure of Python code.
-While the modularisation is not too bad (each module is probably close to sensible), the names of modules are terrible.
+While the simulation has been integrated with the json serialisation/deserialisation logic, the redundant classes should be removed and the capacity to create, edit and delete a scenario needs to be developed.

 - The handling of types within the web API is inconsistent; in some cases it works with instances, in others dicts and in others, JSON docs.
 This